Our goal is to ensure inclusive and safe spaces for all who choose to participate in outdoor activities.

 Black Lives Matter.

 We feel and see your grief, anger, and pain.
 We are collectively witnessing the continuation of hundreds of years of systemic racism and violence towards people of color at the hands of white colonization.
-Police violence remains unchecked and disproportionately affects black individuals and communities, in private and public spaces.
-Because of this, many of our outdoor places or environmental programs are unsafe for marginalized communities.
+Many of our outdoor places or environmental programs are unsafe for marginalized communities.
 Gathering the thoughts and words to speak to this is difficult; we also know that words can’t sufficiently capture the pain and loss that so many are feeling.
 For almost 50 years, AAEE has been striving to “engage our communities ecologically, socially, and civically” in the outdoors.
 We will continue working until all people are free of unwarranted suspicion, confrontation, and violence in the outdoors and in our communities.

 Our Environmental Education goals are dependent upon the inseparable pursuit of social AND environmental justice; one cannot be accomplished without the other.
 Yet, here in Arizona, social injustices are a daily reality.
 Friends, colleagues, and allies–this is not a political issue, this is a human rights issue.